 Click the Send activity digest email check box to receive a daily email with reporting data for your workflow.
 Select edit to choose which account users you want the digest email to send to.

 - On the Trigger step, confirm or customize your trigger and segmentation options.
-Some triggers require more information from you, others are defaults based on the workflow type you chose on the List and Workflow step.
+Some triggers require more information from you, while others are defaults based on the workflow type you chose on the List and Workflow step.
 When everything is how you want, click Next.

-- On the Confirm step, look over the Pre-delivery Checklist and test your emails if you haven't already.
+- Look over the Pre-delivery Checklist and test your emails if you haven't already.
 Click Resolve or Edit to make changes.

 - When you're finished reviewing, click